hanabi/hanabi.github.io/variant-specific/Brown.md

   * Alice clues Bob number 2, touching a blue 2 on his slot 1.
   * Bob knows that since all of the 2's are already played, whatever 2 this is must be a trash 2.
   * Bob also knows that this cannot be a *Trash Chop Move*, a *Trash Push*, or any of the other trash moves.
-  * Bob instead interprets this as a *Brown Positional Clue*, and plays his slot 2 brown card.
+  * Bob instead interprets this as a *Positional Clue*, and plays his slot 2 brown card.